top of page

 Reading scheme

-As part of the daily RWI reading scheme, children will read books that match the sounds they are being taught in RWI lessons.
-These are fully decodable.
-When they have a basic understanding of phonics, they will also progress onto a colour-banded book scheme.
+As part of the daily RWI reading scheme, children will read books that match the sounds that they have been taught in RWI lessons.
+These are fully decodable and are sent home as an e-book after the third read in school.
+Children are also given an RWI Book Bag linked to their class reader.
+When they have completed the phonics programme, they will progress onto a colour-banded book scheme.
 Children progress through the book bands experiencing a wide range of quality, engaging texts including fiction, non-fiction, rhyming books and poetry.
 We possess a wide range of publishers and schemes including Oxford Reading Tree, Cambridge, National Geographic, Bug Club, PM and Heinemann.
-These are matched to each child’s assessed needs and interests.

 Oxford Reading Tree & Levels: parent guide | Oxford Owl